 (GG) "Lost-time accident," as used in rule 1501:14-2-09 of the Administrative Code, means the same as a "Non-Fatal Days Lost incident" and an "NFDL incident" as used by MSHA and includes any accident or occupational injury that caused no fatality but that resulted in days away from work or days of restricted work activity for an employee at a surface mining operation.

 (HH) "Mine safety training" means any training relating to mine safety provided by the division of mineral resources management or such other training relating to mine safety as otherwise permitted or required by Chapter 1514. of the Revised Code or these rules.

 (1) An area of land affected by the removal of topsoil, overburden, minerals or minerals and incidental coal in the production of such minerals or minerals and incidental coal.
 Mining areas shall not be considered as contiguous if connected solely by haul roads;

 (2) For purposes of application for an exemption for extraction of incidental coal, calculation of production or revenues derived from incidental coal extraction, and compliance with or reporting on an incidental coal exemption, an individual excavation site or pit from which coal, other minerals, and overburden are removed.

 (JJ) "MSHA" means the mine safety and health administration in the United States department of labor.

-(PP) "Person" means a person, partnership, corporation, association, or other legal entity, or any political subdivision, instrumentality or agency of the state.
+(OO) "Person" means an individual, partnership, corporation, business trust, estate, trust, association, or other legal entity, or any political subdivision, instrumentality or agency of the state or the United States.

 (RR) "Quadrangle" means the United States geological survey (U.S.G.S.)
 7.5 minute topographic map in which the proposed permit area is located.